luciotato/LiteScript/README.md

 1. Go cowboy-style, get hands-on and try it online, go to [LiteScript Online Playground](http://rawgithub.com/luciotato/litescript_online_playground/master/playground/index.html)

-2. Be mode academic, and read the whole [Litescript Grammar](/source/Grammar.lite.md)
+2. Be more academic, and read the whole [LiteScript Grammar](/source/Grammar.lite.md)

 3. Continue reading the highlights at [/doc](/doc)